Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Appendix : Kato lifting

-\begin{remark}[case 2 of Kato lift] The assumption of \Proposition{Kato lift complete}.2 on $A$ is satisfied, for instance, if $A$ is a complete local ring with residue field $k$ of characteristic $0$, by the Cohen structure theorem (\cite{stacks-project} proof of Th.
-032A), $A$ is a quotient of a power series ring over $k$.
-If $k$ has characteristic $p>0$, \Proposition{Kato lift complete}.1 is more general. \end{remark}
+\begin{remark}[case 2 of Kato lift] The assumption of \Proposition{Kato lift complete}.2 on $A$ is satisfied, for instance, if $A$ is a complete local ring of equal characteristic (for instance $k$ of characteristic $0$) since, by the Cohen structure theorem \cite[proof of Th.
+032A]{stacks-project}, $A$ is a quotient of a power series ring over $k$. \end{remark}

+Recall that if $A$ is a Henselian local ring with residue field $k$, and $R$ is an étale $k$-algebra, there is a unique finite étale $A$-algebra $B$ such that $B\otimes_Ak=R$, called the \emph{étale lift of $R$ over $A$} \cite[Lem.
+04GK]{stacks-project}.

-\begin{definition}[Kato lift definition] With $A$, $I$, $k$, $R$ and $B$ as in \Proposition{Kato lift nilpotent} or \Proposition{Kato lift complete}, the algebra $B$ is called the \emph{Kato lift of $R$ over $A$} and written $h^{A/k}(R)$.
-In the case of \Proposition{Kato lift complete} if $A$ is an integral domain with fraction field $K$, we also write $h^{K/k}(R) = h^{A/k}(R)\otimes_AK$ and $h^{A/k}_n(R)=h^{(A/I^n)/k}(R)$. \end{definition}
+\begin{definition}[Kato lift definition] Consider $A$ a ring, $I$ an ideal of $A$, $k=A/I$ and $R$ a $k$-algebra. \begin{itemize} \item If $A$ is Henselian local with maximal ideal $I$ and $R$ is $k$-étale, $h^{A/k}(R)$ is the étale lift of $R$ over $A$. \item If $A,I,k,R$ are as in \Proposition{Kato lift nilpotent} or \Proposition{Kato lift complete}, $h^{A/k}(R)$ is the $A$-algebra $B$ produced by that proposition, called the \emph{Kato lift of $R$ over $A$}. \end{itemize} If in addition $A$ is an integral domain with fraction field $K$, we write $h^{K/k}(R)=K\otimes_Ah^{A/k}(R)$. \end{definition}

+The two definitions of $h^{A/k}(R)$ above coincide when $A$ is a complete local ring and $R$ an étale $k$-algebra, by uniqueness of the Kato lift.